LucasSantana-Dev/finance-control/docs/CI_CD_SETUP.md

    - Click **Add secret**

 #### Token Permissions
-The token needs the following permissions in SonarQube:
+The token automatically has the following permissions in SonarQube Cloud:
 - Execute Analysis
 - Create Projects (if project doesn't exist yet)